Most insurance accepted. Click for details

 Seeking a helping hand to guide you through these difficult times is not an easy decision.
 Our caring and experienced team at Alta Mira can help guide you through the next steps toward achieving lasting recovery.

 Don’t let Adderall addiction control your life.
-To begin your life-changing transformation, Contact us today.
+To begin your life-changing transformation, contact us today.

 Overdose is extremely common with extended Adderall abuse.
 Because a person struggling with Adderall addiction will feel the need to take more and more of the drug over time to experience the same effects, many individuals accidentally take too much of the drug and experience an overdose.